usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ##### remarks

 This constraint is generally only used for properties to be used as identifiers for their control object (control, subcontrol, or part).
 Guaranteeing their uniqueness means that these values can be used to effect one-to-one retrieval or reference to the objects to which they are assigned.

+Note that a property marked as an identifier, may or may not be (also declared as) a singleton.
+In any case the value of *each* property of the given class must be unique.
+So if a control has several "name" properties, "name" being declared as an identifier, then each of the name properties in that control must be unique: "George" "John" and "Ringo" not "George", "George" and "George".

 ### &lt;regex> Regular expression constraint